rupambh/TransPRECISE/ReadMe.md

-# TransPRECISE: Personalized Network Modeling of Pan-cancer Human and Cell Line Interactome
+# TransPRECISE: Personalized Network Modeling of Pan-cancer Patient and Cell Line Interactome

 Hi!
 Welcome to our repository for the TransPRECISE project!